 - use all your rich imagination to make emails vivid and unique.

 In order to personalize welcome emails, you need to request registrant’s name when he or she is filling out the form.

-Tool to do with: Stripo editor and your ESP.
+Tools to do it with: Stripo editor and your ESP.